Virginia: Health

-Virginia has a mixed health record.
-The state was ranked 14th in overall health outcomes and 18th for healthy behaviors by the 2022 United Health Foundation's Health Rankings.
-Among U.S. states, Virginia has the nineteenth lowest rate of premature deaths, with 7,931 per 100,000, and an infant mortality rate of 5.61 per 1,000 live births.
-The rate of uninsured Virginians dropped to 6.8% in 2022, following an expansion of Medicare in 2019.
+Virginia was ranked best for its physical environment in the 2024 United Health Foundation's Health Rankings, but 15th for its overall health outcomes and only 23rd for residents' healthy behaviors.
+Among U.S. states, Virginia has the 20th-lowest rate of premature deaths, with 8,146 per 100,000, and an infant mortality rate of 5.61 per 1,000 live births.
+The rate of uninsured Virginians dropped to 6.4% in 2024, following an expansion of Medicare in 2019.
 Falls Church and Loudoun County were both ranked in the top ten healthiest communities in 2020 by U.S. News & World Report.

-There are however racial and social health disparities.
-With high rates of heart disease and diabetes, African Americans in Virginia had an average life expectancy four years lower than whites and twelve years lower than Asian Americans and Latinos in 2017, and were disproportionately affected by COVID-19 during the coronavirus pandemic.
-African-American mothers are also three times more likely to die while giving birth in the state.
+With high rates of heart disease and diabetes, African Americans in Virginia have an average life expectancy four years less than whites and twelve less than Asian Americans and Latinos, and were disproportionately affected by the coronavirus pandemic.
+African-American mothers are also three times more likely to die while giving birth.
 Mortality rates among white middle-class Virginians have also been rising, with drug overdose, alcohol poisoning, and suicide as leading causes.
-Suicides in the state increased by 11% between 2009 and 2021, while deaths from drug overdoses more than doubled in that time.
+Suicides in the state increased over 14% between 2009 and 2023, while deaths from drug overdoses more than doubled.
+Virginia has a ratio of 274.3 primary care physicians per 10,000 residents and only 273.1 mental health providers per that number, both fourteenth worst nationwide.
+A December 2023 report by the General Assembly found that all nine public mental health care facilities were over 95% full, causing overcrowding and delays in admissions.